Free, No-Obligation Consultation

 How Much Money Will I Receive If I Obtain SSI Benefits?

 This depends.
 Because this benefit is dependent on the amount of money a claimant receives in income or other benefits, the monthly amount a claimant receives varies.
 Some claimants for example may receive survivor’s benefits or spousal support while also being entitled to supplemental security income benefits.
 When this is the case, the claimant will not receive the maximum benefit.
-The most a claimant can receive from SSI as of 2017 is $735 for an individual and $1,103 for a couple.
+The most a claimant can receive from SSI as of 2022 is $841 for an individual and $1,261 for an individual with an eligible spouse.
 That amount is subject to periodic cost-of-living increases.

 If I’m Receiving Workers’ Compensation Benefits, Can I Still Qualify for Disability Benefits?